3mdeb/news-and-ideas/blog/content/post/2022-12-16-trenchboot-aem-for-qubesos.md

 The main role of Trusted Boot was to prepare a platform to be launched with Intel TXT (Intel's DRTM technology) in an operating system agnostic way.
-It has been achieved by loading a tboot kernel with multiboot protocol and the other system components as the modules.
+It has been achieved by loading a tboot kernel with Multiboot protocol and the other system components as the modules.
 That way, TBOOT is the main kernel that starts first and prepares the platform for TXT launch.
 When the platform is ready, then tboot performs the TXT launch.
 The control is passed to SINIT